Former Teen Idol David Cassidy Says He Has Dementia

 After the series ended, Cassidy toured the globe as a successful solo artist, singing mega hits such as “I Think I Love You” to sold-out arenas.
 According to CNN, at the height of his fame, his fan club was bigger than Elvis and The Beatles—no small feat!

-The singer, who has continued to perform for half a century, admitted earlier this year that he's battling dementia and will take a step out of the limelight.
+Now the singer, who has continued to perform for half a century, has admitted he’s battling dementia and will take a step out of the limelight.

-In the interview with People magazine, the 66-year-old former teen heartthrob admitted that dementia runs in his family.
+The 66-year-old former teen heartthrob recently opened up to People magazine, admitting that dementia runs in his family.
 Both his grandfather and mother have been affected.
-"In the end, the only way I knew she [my mother] recognized me is with one single tear that would drop from her eye every time I walked into the room...I feared I would end up that way."
+“In the end, the only way I knew she [my mother] recognized me is with one single tear that would drop from her eye every time I walked into the room…I feared I would end up that way.”

 Back in 2012, Cassidy spoke to CNN about the effects of dementia on his mother, actress Evelyn Ward, who died that same year at 89.
 “To watch someone who raised you, who was so vibrant, to watch them lose their mind and disappear is arguably the most painful thing I’ve ever experienced,” he said during the live taping.

 This past weekend (February 18), Cassidy reportedly struggled to remember the lyrics to his songs during a performance in Agoura Hills, California.

 Actor and radio host Danny Bonaduce, who played his younger brother Danny on The Partridge Family, tweeted about his friend and costar’s diagnosis: